Trompettia

 Trompettia cardenasiana is a species of nightshade that is a spiny shrub bearing very small leaves, 0.35-0.5 cm by 0.1-0.12 cm, a yellow trumpet-shaped campanulate flower, measuring about 3 cm long and globose fruit.
 The growth habit is somewhat reminiscent of certain Lycium species.
-It is endemic to Bolivia, growing in dry, Andean valleys at altitudes of 2000-2500 m and 3000-3500 m and has been collected near the town of Cotagaita in Potosí Department.
+It is endemic to Bolivia, growing in dry, Andean valleys at elevations of 2000-2500 m and 3000-3500 m and has been collected near the town of Cotagaita in Potosí Department.

+Taxonomy

 The species was originally described in Iochroma but subsequent research revealed that, far from being a species of Iochroma, it did not even belong in tribe Physaleae (to which Iochroma belongs), constituting instead a monotypic genus in tribe Datureae most closely related to the genera Datura and Brugmansia.
 The genus Trompettia was eventually created to accommodate the species.

-The specific name 'cardenasiana commemorates eminent Bolivian scientist Martín Cárdenas (1899–1973).

-Genus name

 The generic name Trompettia is derived from the French 'trompette', diminutive of 'trompe' (horn) and alludes to the shape of the flowers, which resemble small trumpets.
+The specific name 'cardenasiana' commemorates eminent Bolivian scientist Martín Cárdenas (1899–1973).